Juhyeong-Pang/MultimodalTradingAgent/README.md

 ## Quick Start

-Enter your Open AI API key first, then call make launch.
+Enter your Open AI API key first, then call ``make launch``.
 It might take a while for this program to start.

 ```bash
 echo "OPENAI_API_KEY=your_api_key" > .env